allenai/natural-instructions/tasks/README.md

 `task470_mrqa_question_generation` | Generating question using context passage from MRQA OOD dataset | Question Generation `task471_haspart_answer_generation` | Generating entity which is in has-part-relationship with input entity | Answer Generation
+`task472_haspart_classification` | Identifying whether given two entities has in-part-relationship or not.  | Classification `task473_parsinlu_mc_classification` | Given a question, pick the correct option among a list of multiple candidates. | Multiple-Choice Question
+`task474_parsinlu_mc_classification` | Given a question, classify the question based on the required knowledge. | Classification
-`task472_haspart_classification` | Identifying whether given two entities has in-part-relationship or not.  | Classification `task475_yelp_polarity_classification` | Classify a given Yelp review to positive or negative sentiment | Classification `task476_cls_english_books_classification` | Classify a given book product review in English to positive or negative sentiment | Classification
+`task475_yelp_polarity_classification` | Classify a given Yelp review to positive or negative sentiment | Classification `task476_cls_english_books_classification` | Classify a given book product review in English to positive or negative sentiment | Classification
 `task477_cls_english_dvd_classification` | Classify a given dvd product review in English to positive or negative sentiment | Classification